nagendramishr/mini-rag-quickstart/README.md

 <img src="https://github.com/nagendramishr/mini-rag-quickstart/assets/81572024/83126828-2798-4e98-8889-a39faafa4470" width="400">

 You will receive an email that you have been granted access.
 Once you have that, create a new instance using the S0 tier.
-We’ll create a GPT-3 instance in the next step.
+We’ll create the GPT-3 instance in the next step.

 <img src="https://github.com/nagendramishr/mini-rag-quickstart/assets/81572024/d03ef280-afa1-485e-9833-13f60ada2578" width="500">